mash-ltd/rebat-php/README.md

 rebat-php
 =========

-A PHP driver for rebat-db (fast and scalable weighed property graph database).
+A PHP driver for rebat-db (fast and scalable weighted property graph database).

 test.php is a simple example on how to use the driver: